Please contact me to discuss your photography needs https://www.johnlichtwardtphotography.com/contact

-I am forever pursuing something lasting and authentic in my work, something slightly above and beyond and maybe even, dare I say it… timeless and ineffable.
+I am forever pursuing something lasting and integral in my work, something slightly above and beyond and maybe even, dare I say it… timeless and ineffable.
 Beauty, power, and grace are keywords for me.

 I truly enjoy genuine human connection, the creative collaboration involved in making meaningful pictures, and the stories that are always behind them.
 Images that engage viewers and allow them a glimpse into the world of the subject are my goal, and through them, I hope to stimulate curiosity, pique excitement, and perhaps even launch trains of thought, or highlight new questions.